frederic-perez/AmE-dictionary/data/dictionary.md

 __go all out__ _v_ :dart: Perform a task as well as possible. _Syn_ do one's best, give full measure, give one's best
 __go apeshit__
 __go at (something)__ _idiom_ To engage in or undertake something with great energy, enthusiasm, or vigor.
+__go at it hammer and tongs__ _idiom_ To do something or perform some task with tremendous fervor, determination, energy, or forcefulness.
+An allusion to the force with which a blacksmith strikes metal using a hammer and tongs.
 __go awry__ :two::hammer:
 __go back to square one__ _idiom_ To start from the beginning.
 __go ballistic__ _idiom_ :two::hammer: